 If you do meal plan, I bet you’re the same way.
 If you don’t, you really should try it.
 I find tons of great, easy kid-friendly meals on Pinterest and sometimes, I get a stroke of genius and make my own!

 This is one of those times, but I have to admit, I was inspired by the main course.
 If you look in my refrigerator you’ll almost always find a Smithfield Marinated Fresh Pork Tenderloin at any given time.
 They’re a staple in our house for a few reasons – they taste great, they’re fresh, and my family loves them.
 Oh yeah, they’re super easy and cook in under 30 minutes too!
 So whether you meal plan or not, this is one dinner idea you can always count on.

-On my most recent trip to Kroger I spotted one of our favorite flavors, the Smithfield Marinated Roasted Garlic & Herb Fresh Pork Tenderloin.
+On my most recent shopping trip I spotted one of our favorite flavors, the Smithfield Marinated Roasted Garlic & Herb Fresh Pork Tenderloin.
 The fresh pork is marinated already and it’s delicious on its own, but I love easy and fast and I definitely love a good one pan meal – so that’s usually how I prepare these.
 It makes everything super easy to cook as well as clean up.
 I also usually bake the tenderloin, but this time I decided to try something different since my family loves to grill.

 While you could easily just grill it on its own, I decided to go with another trend that we’ve been doing this summer – foil packets.
 Have you done these yet?!
 Such easy clean-up and the flavors of everything you’re cooking inside blend together perfectly.